ConservationColorado/conservationcolorado.github.io/content/en/blog/migrating-password-managers/index.md

 This was obviously painful, but it was the only way for us to regain control of the situation.
 We set aside time for this over the course of one week.

 In situations like this, we strive to keep our staff informed.
+We create opportunities where we can serve their needs.
-Remember that, as an organization admin, you serve your staff!
-Empathize with the fact that internet security is not at the top of most people's interesting activity list.
+We also empathize with the fact that internet security is not at the top of most people's interesting activity list.
-Keeping your discussions clear, actionable, and free from jargon to communicate the important stuff well.
+Keeping discussions clear, actionable, and free from jargon makes communicating the important stuff easy.
 People don't need to know about PBKDFs, or how LastPass should have introduced a more [memory-hard key derivation function](https://en.wikipedia.org/wiki/Argon2).
 Spare those details ;)

-Even if you work in a technical setting, strive to make working with your organization's security policies simple.
-Make yourself available to answer questions at help desks, info sessions and chat spaces.
+Even in a technical setting, we work hard to make working with our organization's security policies simple, and make ourselves available to answer questions at help desks, info sessions and chat spaces.

-Regular conversations about security benefit you in situations like this.
-Share and discuss plenty of resources like the
+Regular conversations about security are helpful in situations like this.
+We shared and discussed plenty of resources like the following:
-following:

-* Your time and availability you've set aside to help staff on this specific issue
+* Time to help staff on this specific issue
-* What services you expect people to reset first
+* What services we expected people to reset first
-* Relevant parts of your organization's security policy
+* Relevant parts of our organization's security policy
 * What makes a good password
 * How to use a password generator
 * How to update passwords on a particular service